 Film Screening and International Letter Exchange: Three Giant Salamanders

-Join the Guangzhou based arts collective Momoration for a screening of Wan Qing’s work “Three Giant Salamanders in the Basement” along with two other short films concerning anarchist tofu stands, martial arts, and identity cards.
+Join the Chicago based arts collective momoration 椋鳥群飛 for a screening of Wan Qing’s work “Three Giant Salamanders in the Basement” along with two other short films concerning anarchist tofu stands, martial arts, and identity cards.
 Following the screening, attendees will be invited to correspond via letter with the artists in Guangzhou.
 This event is part of Mouse’s Event Series: Soybean Investigations.

 Translation Night